 • 24/7 phone support

-Handepay is an independent sales organisation (ISO) offering traditional Spire card machines to small businesses including sole traders.
-The mobile terminal model has an inbuilt SIM card i.e. works independently via 3G.
+The mobile terminal has a SIM card and works independently via 4G.
 It won’t fit in a regular pocket, but it’s definitely portable and will appeal to those who prefer a traditional card machine.
-It does not link to a product library or POS tools – it merely accepts amounts manually entered on the terminal.
+It does not link with a product library or POS software, but merely accepts amounts and tips entered.

-For instance, there is no setup fee, minimum monthly service charge, authorisation fee (fixed fee typically added to card rate), PCI compliance or non-compliance fees or charges for reporting access (expect basic reporting tools, while accounting integrations cost extra).
+Handepay has no setup fee, minimum monthly service charge, authorisation fee (typically added to card rate), PCI-DSS compliance fees or charges for reporting access (expect basic reporting tools, while accounting integrations cost extra).

-You can, however, expect early cancellation fees, and must cancel a contract in writing three months before the end of a contract – otherwise, you auto-commit to another 12 months.
+You can, however, expect early cancellation fees and must cancel a contract in writing before the end of a contract.
 And like other terminal providers, expect to pay for a separate contract if you want to accept Amex.

 If you’re stuck in another card machine contract, Handepay will try to beat your current fees – or pay £1,000 if they can’t.
 Claiming this reward can be a little convoluted, but it shows confidence in their rates to publicise this offer.